 Does AngelList distribute stock when a portfolio company goes public?

+Once elections are collected, AngelList coordinates with the fund lead to finalize distributions and initiate transfers.
 LPs should carefully consider several factors before making their election.
 Receiving shares in-kind may carry different tax implications compared to a cash distribution, so consulting with a tax advisor is recommended.
 Additionally, LPs opting for shares in-kind must ensure their brokerage account is active, properly set up under their investing entity, and capable of receiving shares.
 Market conditions can also influence the decision, as share values may fluctuate after the lock-up period ends.

 Was this article helpful?

-0 out of 0 found this helpful
+1 out of 1 found this helpful